 Blood Draw Permit

-The applications, application approval, and lists of permitted individuals are now managed by the Utah Department of Health’s Bureau of Emergency Medical Services and Preparedness.
+The applications, application approval, and lists of permitted individuals are now managed by the Utah Department of Health and Human Service’s Office of Emergency Medical Services and Preparedness.

 Rules governing the requirements may be found in Utah Administrative Code under R426-5.
 Past requirements for displaying a permit and specific sizes of permits are no longer in effect.
 But, you will still be required to show your permit on request.